NetLab-ECO-UFRJ/itd_quarto/data/2025/doc_backups/eu_ADS_PI.md

 documentation to confirm that response structures are described and illustrated with sample outputs.

--   **Yes**
+-   Yes

--   No or not applicable
+-   **No or not applicable**

-There is only one endpoint.
-Only one example of its usage is provided.
-It does not cover possible errors or details about using the possible parameters.
+Pinterest does not provide a public API that offers systematic access to an ad repository or the ability to extract advertising content data for broad research purposes, so this question is not applicable in this context.

 **OC22: Does the platform's ad repository API documentation detail the quota or rate limits applicable to each available endpoint?\***